-- seek to ensure that the parent bank has full information on the risks and a full understanding and control of the activities of the foreign entity; - have access to all relevant information on the entity abroad, through the entity itself, its parent, the foreign supervisor and on-site examinations; and - seek to ensure that creditors should be granted a fair and equitable treatment, and their claims should not be discriminated against on the basis of nationality, location, or the jurisdiction where they are payable.

-253. Cross-border issues also arise when a domestic bank is controlled by a large foreign shareholder.
-The bank can become weakened if that shareholder suffers reputational damage.
-To some extent, actions similar to those above and also as described in Sections 8.1 and 8.2 may be applied, such as more intensive information-sharing with the authorities of the shareholder's home country.

-254. An important aspect of a CMG's work is obtaining advance agreement on the preferred resolution strategy for the banking group.
-As discussed in Section 7.2, the agreement may use a "single point of entry" or "multiple point of entry" strategy, or it may take an intermediate approach.

-255. The cross-border issues have additional complexities in the case of a foreign subsidiary that is designated as a domestic systematically important bank (D-SIB).67 In this case, the host authority should assess the need for higher loss absorbency, which might affect the resolution plan for the banking group.
+- For all G-SIBs, home and key host authorities should maintain CMGs to enhance both the preparedness for a cross-border crisis and the management and resolution of the bank.
+The CMG should include all entities that are material to the bank's resolution and should cooperate closely with authorities in other jurisdictions where the bank has a systemic presence.
+A CMG should also be set up to enhance the management and resolution of a cross-border financial crisis affecting the bank.
+There are many examples of regular cross-border dialogues between supervisors.
+On occasion, joint inspection visits in the host country can also be valuable. - 259.
+An important aspect of a CMG's work is obtaining advance agreement on the preferred resolution strategy for the banking group.
+As discussed in Section 7.2, the agreement may use a "single point of entry" or "multiple point of entry" strategy or it may take an intermediate approach. - 260.
+The cross-border issues have additional complexities in the case of a foreign subsidiary that is designated as a domestic systematically important bank (D-SIB).
+In this case, the host authority should assess the need for higher loss absorbency, which might affect the resolution plan for the banking group.

-8.4 Public sector banks
+Public sector banks 8.4

-256. The Basel Core Principles state that, in general, all banks should be subject to the same operational and supervisory standards regardless of their ownership.
+- The Basel Core Principles state that, in general, all banks should be subject to the same 261. operational and supervisory standards regardless of their ownership.
 In practice - and for historical, institutional and ideological reasons - many countries have a legacy of very large public sector banks.
 Many of these banks do not operate on market terms; instead they are used to provide special services to the public and to the economy at large.
-Examples of such non-commercial activities include:

-- offering loans to specific sectors at the behest of the government without requiring that the customer meet normal credit underwriting criteria, or pricing the loan at a level that is not commensurate with the level of inherent risk; - granting credits to public enterprises on the basis of public guarantees rather than prudent credit underwriting and risk assessment; - performing various social services not normally conducted by banks; and - subsidising certain banking services and products.

-257. A further problem arises because public sector banks often hire directors and managers who do not have sufficient experience in for-profit banking.
-In general, the public tends to be less willing to tolerate restructuring and staff reductions at public sector banks than at private sector banks.

-258. Against this background, it is not surprising that in many countries there are large, even dominant, public sector banks with significant financial and operational weaknesses.
+Examples of such non-commercial activities include: - offering loans to specific sectors at the behest of the government without requiring that the customer meet normal credit underwriting criteria, or pricing the loan at a level that is not commensurate with the level of inherent risk; - granting credits to public enterprises on the basis of public guarantees rather than prudent credit underwriting and risk assessment; - performing various social services not normally conducted by banks; and - subsidising certain banking services and products. - 262.
+A further problem arises because public sector banks often hire directors and managers who do not have sufficient experience in for-profit banking.
+In general, the public tends to be less willing to tolerate restructuring and staff reductions at public sector banks than at private sector banks. - 263.
+Against this background it is not surprising that in many countries there are large, even dominant, public sector banks with significant financial and operational weaknesses.
 In some cases, these weaknesses are not immediately evident from the bank's financial statements.
 For example, delinquent loan payments "covered" by guarantees from the government or other public bodies may not be classified and provisioned, even though in reality it is unlikely that the bank will be able to collect the amounts due from the guarantor.

-67 See Basel Committee (2012f).
+See Basel Committee on Banking Supervision (October 2012).